Electricity and gas: invoice 5 October 2022 • 6 minutes

 What does this mean for you in practical terms?
 That it is in your best interest to lower the energy part of your bill as much as possible.
 You can reduce your electricity or gas consumption by tracking down energy losses.
 Also think about replacing your old energy-consuming domestic appliances.

 Finally, another effective solution is to compare your electricity and gas rates.
-If it has been more than a year since you changed your energy contract, we advise you to make another comparison.
+If it has been more than a year since you switched energy contracts, we advise you to make another comparison.
 This way you can check that you always benefit from the best prices.
 If this isn’t the case, don’t hesitate to change your contract in order to make valuable savings!
 If you aren’t sure how best to proceed, you can call us free of charge on (0800 37 369) so that one of our energy advisors can assist you.